AfsarRasheed/Prosthetic-Robotic-Arm-Control-System/README.md

 Pull requests, feedback, and ideas are always welcome!
 If you build upon this project or adapt it for a different purpose, feel free to share your version and tag me.

+🎯 *Built with PyCharm, powered by OpenCV, Vosk & Arduino.*